github/docs/content/admin/managing-iam/configuring-authentication-for-enterprise-managed-users/disabling-authentication-and-provisioning-for-enterprise-managed-users.md

 ## Disabling authentication

-{% warning %}
+> [!WARNING]

-**Warning**: Disabling authentication and provisioning will prevent your enterprise's {% data variables.enterprise.prodname_managed_users %} from signing in to access your enterprise on {% data variables.product.product_name %}.
+> Disabling authentication and provisioning will prevent your enterprise's {% data variables.enterprise.prodname_managed_users %} from signing in to access your enterprise on {% data variables.product.product_name %}.

-{% endwarning %}

 {% data reusables.emus.sign-in-as-setup-user %}
 1. Attempt to access your enterprise account, and use a recovery code to bypass SAML SSO or OIDC.
 For more information, see "[AUTOTITLE](/admin/identity-and-access-management/managing-recovery-codes-for-your-enterprise/accessing-your-enterprise-account-if-your-identity-provider-is-unavailable)."